Vision Center is funded by our readers. We may earn commissions if you purchase something via one of our links.

 Heart shaped faces are very versatile when it comes to choosing sunglasses styles.
 You can use your frames to shift attention towards or away from your different facial features.
 Feel free to make bold choices and find a style that is uniquely yours!

-Here are the six sunglasses for heart shaped faces:
+Here are the six best sunglasses for heart shaped faces:

 Round frame styles are popular because they provide contrast to the “sharp” features of your face.
 This contrast can help to “soften” angular features.
 Round shapes draw attention to your eyes and cheekbones and away from your chin and forehead.